cnbbooks/lfe-manual/src/part1/intro/guessing-game/review.md

   (gen_server:cast (SERVER) `#(guess ,n)))
 ```

 The beginning of the file opens with a declaration of the module: not only its name, but the public functions we want to expose as part of our API.
+This will be covered in Chapter XXX, section XXX.

 Next, we have a few constant functions.
 Functions are necessary here due to the fact that LFE does not have global variables.
+This will be covered in Chapter XXX, section XXX.

 Then we define the functions that will be used as this module's implementation of a generic OTP server.
 There is some boilerplate here that will be discussed when we dive into LFE/OTP.
+This will be covered in Chapter XXX, section XXX.

 After that, we define the functions that are used by the OTP machinery that will run our server.
 Here you see several examples of pattern matching function heads in LFE, a very powerful feature that lends itself nicely to consise and expressive code.
+This will be covered in Chapter XXX, section XXX.

 Lastly, we define our own API.
 Most of these functions simply send messages to our running server.
+More on this in Chapter XXX, section XXX.